tvwolfsnake/quantum-break-autosplitter/README.md

 - currently, you have to do the end split manually. this may change in a later version.

 HOW TO USE:
-1. download the .asl file.
+1. download quantumbreakautosplitter.asl from this page.
 2. open quantum break. **&ast;**
 3. open livesplit.
 4. add "scriptable auto splitter" to your layout.